 - aged 0-15 years

 - aged 16–19 years, paid until the end of the calendar year in which they turn 19, and undertaking full-time education or training in an approved course leading towards a Year 12 or equivalent qualification with an acceptable study load, or has been granted an exemption from education or training requirements

 You should contact the Family Assistance Office to find out exactly how much your family will receive in Family Tax Benefit Part A. You will need to estimate your income – if you’re close to the cut-off amount then it might be best to wait until the end of the financial year once your actual is known.
 You’ll then receive a lump sum payment.

 You cannot receive Family Tax Benefit Part B while you’re receiving Parental Leave Pay.
-From July 2016 you will no longer receive Family Tax Benefit Part B if you’re a couple and your youngest child is 13 years or older.

 Child Care Benefit